Geometry of knots in real projective $3$-space: Companionship and Projective inessentiality

 \begin{definition} A Mobius strip, $M$, neatly embedded in a solid torus $V$, such that $\partial M$ represents the $(2,1)$ class in $H_1(\partial V,\mathbb{Z})$ will be called an \textbf{untwisted Mobius strip}. \end{definition}

-Notice that $\mathbb{R}P^3$ is diffeomorphic with $L(2,1)$, a lens space.
-A tubular neighbourhood of a projective unknot, is a solid torus whose complement is also a solid torus.
-Thus the boundary of a tubular nbd of a projective unknot induces a Heegaard splitting for $\mathbb{R}P^3$.
-The meridian of a Heegaard torus is glued to a $(2,1)$ curve on the boundary of the other one in order to construct $L(2,1)$.
-The Heegaard surface for this splitting is a torus.
-The characteristic curve on the Heegaard surface, bounds a 2-disk in one solid torus and a Mobius strip on the other.
-They together glue to form an $\mathbb{R}P^2$ in $L(2,1)$. \begin{definition} Let $K$ be a knot in $\mathbb{R}P^3$. $K$ will be called \say{\textbf{projectively inessential}} if it is contained in a solid torus $V$ from a Heegaard splitting such that there exists an untwisted Mobius strip in $V$ disjoint to $K$. \end{definition}
+\begin{definition} Let $K$ be a knot in $\mathbb{R}P^3$. $K$ will be called \say{\textbf{projectively inessential}} if it is contained in a solid torus $V$ from a Heegaard splitting such that there exists an untwisted Mobius strip in $V$ disjoint to $K$. \end{definition}

 \begin{theorem} A knot in $\mathbb{R}P^3$ is affine if and only if it is projectively inessential. \end{theorem} \textbf{Proof: (If:)}Let $K$ be a projectively inessential knot.
 By definition, there exist a solid torus $V$ containing $K$ whose complement $U:=\mathbb{R}P^3\setminus \interior{V}$ is also solid torus. $\mathbb{R}P^3=V\cup U$ is a Heegaard splitting.
 And there is an untwisted Mobius strip $M$ in $V$ disjoint from $K$.
 The circle $\partial M$ is a characteristic curve for the splitting and hence is a meridian for $U$ which bounds a disk $D$ in $U$.
-Then $D\cup M$ is a projective plane and it is disjoint from $K$.
+Then $D\cup M$ is an asymptotic projective plane and it is disjoint from $K$.
 Thus $K$ is an affine knot. \\ \textbf{(Only if:)} Suppose $K$ is an affine knot in $\mathbb{R}P^3$.
-Choose a projective plane $P$ disjoint from $K$.
-There exists a ball model for $\mathbb{R}P^3$ where $P$ is the closure of an equitorial disk, $D$.
-Choose a disk $D'$ perpendicular to $D$ and consider a diagram of $K$ on the closure projective plane, $P'$ of $D'$.
+Choose an asymptotic projective plane $P$ disjoint from $K$.
+There exists a ball model for $\mathbb{R}P^3$ where $P$ is the image of an equitorial disk, $D$.
+Choose a disk $D'$ perpendicular to $D$ and consider a diagram of $K$ on $D'$ given by a projection with $N$ and $N'$ on $\partial D\setminus D'$.
 The image of $P$ under the projection is a projective line $L$, disjoint from the image of $K$.
 Choose a residual sphere for $K$ which will intersect $P'$ on a circle.
 Choose a 2-disk on $P'$ disjoint from the diagram of $K$ and $L$.
-Refer to Figure A above.
 Then the inverse image of this disk can be modified in to a solid torus $V$, whose complement solid torus $U$ contains both $K$ and $L$.
 Since $K$ is tame, $V$ can be chosen in a way that, it is disjoint from $K$ and $\partial V$ is a transversal to $P$.
 Clearly $V\cap P$ is a 2-disk, hence $U\cap P$ is an untwisted Mobius strip.
 Thus $K$ is projectively inessential.
 And we are done. \\

 This theorem provides a purely geometric criterion for a knot to be affine.
 We also wish here to mention a theorem announced by J.Viro and O. Viro in \cite{viro}

 \begin{theorem}[J.Viro-O.Viro] A knot $K$ is affine if and only if $\pi_1(\mathbb{R}P^3\setminus K)$ has an element of order 2. \end{theorem} This is a purely algebraic criterion for a knot to be affine.
 Thus we have many techniques to detect whether a given knot is affine.